lindbrook/packageRank/README.md

     http://cran-logs.rstudio.com/2022/2022-01-01.csv.gz

-For the logs of 2012, this convention was broken: 1) some logs are duplicated (same log, multiple names), 2) at least one is mis-labelled, and 3) the logs from 13 October through 28 December are offset by +3 days (e.g., the file with the name/URL “2012-12-01” contains the log for “2012-11-28”).
+For the logs of 2012, this convention was broken: 1) some logs are duplicated (same log, multiple names), 2) at least one is mislabeled, and 3) the logs from 13 October through 28 December are offset by +3 days (e.g., the file with the name/URL “2012-12-01” contains the log for “2012-11-28”).
 You can read the details